sqlpad/sql-limiter/README.md

 Returns array of statement strings.
 Used by `sql-limiter` internally but exposed for your convenience.

+### `sqlLimiter.getStatementClasses( sqlText )`

+- `sqlText` - SQL text to parse and split into individual statements.

+Returns array of statement classes.
+Exposed for your convenience.

 ### `sqlLimiter.removeTerminator( sqlStatement )`

 - `sqlStatement` - Single SQL statement text to remove terminator from.